flimflam-austin/hugo-cms-test/content/quick_reads/20200401-hydro-what-treatment-for-covid19/index.md

       Often used to battle bacterial infections, like sinus and ear infections.
     _key: 01aafc3dc2dc
   - order: 6
+    useCheckmark: false
     body: >-
       ## Something To Consider

-      The FDA issued a warning after a married couple ingested **chloroquine** phosphate, an ingredient in fish food, to prevent COVID-19; the husband died and the wife was hospitalized.
+      The FDA issued a warning after a married couple ingested**chloroquine** phosphate, an ingredient in fish food, to prevent COVID-19; the husband died and the wife was hospitalized.